chrissmithphd/chrissmithphd.github.io/README.md

-# Chris Smith: Senior Data Scientist with 20 Years of Experience and Multiple Patents
+# Senior Data Scientist with 20 Years of Experience and Multiple Patents

 ## Experience and Expertise